 Injectables for HIV treatment (and prevention), clinical experience and leveraging a shift in medicines innovation

-Dr Alexandra Maxwell
+Dr Alex Maxwell

 Presentation 44 description

-Mr Richard Triffitt
+Richard Triffitt

 Member, RCP Patient and Carer Network

-Mr Richard TriffittMember, RCP Patient and Carer Network
+Richard TriffittMember, RCP Patient and Carer Network

 Tuberculosis in 2026: the re-emergence of a forgotten disease